odea-project/qAlgorithms/docs/description_qpeaks.md

 baseline.
 As such, we can presume that a regression is only valid if the maximum peak height is significantly different from the maximum height at the limits of the peak window.
 Assuming that the regression is fit over just one "true" signal, the two values depend on each other and we have to use a paired t-test instead of a basic one.
+This is not generally possible, since we cannot repeatedly sample a point.
+Without multiple samples, the standard paired test does not work.

 Inversely, the maximum value of the regression should not be significantly different from the measured maximum value.